High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

 \autoref{eq:g_tau_real_expansion_main} is a composite LCU formula; more specifically, it is a $(c(\mu),0)$ LCU formula.
-When we consider a finite $x_c, s_c$, it will introduce some errors.
+When we consider a finite $x_c, s_c$, it will introduce algorithmic errors.
 When considering a finite $s_c$, the spectral filter becomes

 It is easy to check that $\| g_{\tau, x_c, s_c}(H-\omega)\| \leq c (1+\varepsilon_{s_c})$.
 The operator distance between $g_{\tau,x_c} $ and $g_{\tau,x_c, s_c}$ due to finite $s_c$ is